EVenture Limited subsidiary Hide.me is a Malaysia-based company which has been making waves in the VPN business since 2011.

 Hide.me's network is a fair size, with 2,000 servers (up from 1,900 last time) spread across 75 locations.
 That's not bad at all, but the likes of ExpressVPN (3,000+ servers across 94 countries) and CyberGhost (6,400 in 88) give you even more options.

-Wide protocol support includes PPTP, L2TP/IPsec, SoftEther, SSTP, OpenVPN and IKEv2; there's protection against DNS, IP and even IPv6 leaks; port forwarding is available if you need it; the service can be used on Windows, macOS, Android, iOS, Linux, Routers, Consoles and Smart TVs, you can connect up to five devices simultaneously, and there's 24/7 live chat support if you run into problems.
+The company piles on the features, though.
+Wide protocol support includes WireGuard, OpenVPN, IKEv2, SoftEther and SSTP, plus there's protection against DNS, IP and even IPv6 leaks, and port forwarding is available if you need it.
+The service can be used on Windows, macOS, Android, iOS, Linux, routers, consoles and smart TVs, you can connect up to 10 devices simultaneously, and there's 24/7 live chat support if you run into problems.

 - Want to try Hide.me?
 Check out the website here